OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 ![](forecast-evaluation-tutorial_files/figure-markdown_github/aquatic-scores-1.png)

-We see that at the shortest horizons, our model (`flareGLM`) does better than the null but beyond a couple of weeks lead time the null climatology model does better.
+We see that at the shortest horizons, the model of interest (`flareGLM`) does better than the null but beyond a couple of weeks lead time the null climatology model does better.

 # 5 Take homes